awsdocs/aws-app-mesh-user-guide/doc_source/sharing.md

 ## Shared Mesh Tasks<a name="shared-mesh-tasks"></a>

 You can use all of the App Mesh AWS CLI commands with resources in a shared mesh, just as you would resources in an unshared mesh\.
-For more information about App Mesh AWS CLI commands, see the \.
+For more information about App Mesh AWS CLI commands, see the [AWS App Mesh Command Line Reference](https://docs.aws.amazon.com/cli/latest/reference/appmesh/)\.
 You cannot use the AWS Management Console to work with resources in a shared mesh at this time\.

  When using `create`, `update`, or `delete` commands for resources in a shared mesh, you need to specify the `--mesh-owner account-id` option with the command\.
 When using any of the App Mesh AWS CLI commands, account IDs for the `meshOwner` and `resourceOwner` properties are returned\.